uvanlp/llm-workshop-2024/README.md

 ## Acknowledgment

 This workshop is supported by the UVA Engineering Research Interest Group (RIG) program.
+The workshop logistics is supported by the staff in the Computer Science department.

 <p align="center">
   <img style='width: 20%; object-fit: contain' src="uva-seas.jpg"/>